Just finished your GCSE’s and want to become a Watersports Instructor?

 *Students yet to obtain a GCSE in Maths or English will need to attend additional study sessions at the Isle of Wight College – 5-6 day qualification/endorsement assessment periods are sometimes required.
 Additional retake assessments will be the responsibility of the student, cost-wise and time-wise.
 There is no guarantee of students gaining qualifications.

 Attendance is compulsory in all timetabled sessions.

-Career support and mentoring during your training includes:
+You will receive career support and mentoring during your training including:

 - UKSA’s careers and employment advice